United Theological College, Bangalore

-United Theological College (UTC) is an Eccumenical Christian seminary founded in 1910 situated in the southern city of Bangalore in the state of Karnataka in South India and affiliated to India's first Theological University, the Senate of Serampore College (University) {a University under Section 2 (f) of the University Grants Commission Act, 1956}with degree-granting authority validated by a Danish Charter and ratified by the Government of West Bengal.
+United Theological College (UTC) is an ecumenical mainline seminary founded in 1910.
+It is situated in the southern city of Bangalore in the state of Karnataka in South India and is affiliated with the Senate of Serampore College (University).
+It is a leading ecumenical institution in Bangalore, recognized as the principal center for the development and practice of Dalit theology.

-Currently, the principalship is held by the Old Testament Scholar, The Rev. Ch.
-Vasantha Rao, CSI, Dr.theol.
-(Hamburg), an alma mater of this institution and an acknowledged lead in Old Testament studies and Biblical Hebrew language, having been groomed by the Old Testament Scholar, Victor Premasagar, CSI, throughout his Spiritual formation period, beginning with his graduate and post-graduate studies, well into his doctoral studies.
-Vasantha Rao is also known for his continuing association with the fully ecumenical Society for Biblical Studies in India (SBSI) right from the New millennium to the Golden Jubilee conclave held in 2012, where he was elected President, at the Ecumenical Christian Centre, Whitefield and continues to steer the Society.

 The College

-Since 1976, it has been granted the status of an autonomous college under the University.
+Since 1976, it has been granted the status of an autonomous college under Senate of Serampore.
 The college has welcomed world leaders.
 Mahatma Gandhi visited it in 1927 and declared, To live the gospel is the most effective way…I can say that the life of service and uttermost simplicity is the best preaching.
 India Post released a centenary commemorative stamp in honor of the United Theological College (UTC) on 8 July 2011.